 The word “Society”:

 List includes names both with, and without, the word “Society” (e.g. “Peru Red Cross” and “Peru Red Cross Society”)

+The use of Country or Nationality within the combinations listed above

+For example, “Ethiopia Red Cross” or “Ethiopian Red Cross”

 Permitted Variants in Languages other than English:

-Acronyms & Initials: No
+Acronyms & Initials: Not included

-The standalone words “Red Cross”, “Red Crescent”
+“Red Cross”, “Red Crescent” as standalone words: Not included

 Translations and/or transliterations which are direct translations or otherwise accurate transliterations of the relevant name in English

-The words “Association”, “Headquarters”, “National”, “Republic”, “Society” etc.: the same rule to be applied as in its English form (i.e. only as part of the specific name in question and including the words “Red Cross” or “Red Crescent”)
+The words “Association”, “National”, “Republic”, “Society” etc.: the same rule to be applied as in its English form (i.e. only as part of the specific name in question and including the words “Red Cross” or “Red Crescent”)

 Additional Criteria: